jspm/generator/README.md

 See `src/providers/[name].ts` for how to define a custom provider.

-Supported providers include "jspm", "skypack", "jsdelivr", "unpkg".
+Supported providers include "jspm", "jspm.system", "skypack", "jsdelivr", "unpkg".

 New providers can be merged in via PRs.